Get your official Lancaster County Dog License here

 An annual license is $8.50 and a lifetime license is $51.50.
 If the animal is spayed or neutered, the annual fee is $6.50 and lifetime is $31.50.
 Discounts are available to older adults and people with disabilities.
 The small license fee helps the millions of dogs in the state by funding the Pennsylvania Department of Agriculture Bureau of Dog Law Enforcement.

-Dog licenses are available from your local county treasurer and other licensing agents.
+Dog licenses are available from us in store, or your local county treasurer and other licensing agents.

 Revenue from the sale of dog licenses funds the work of dog wardens protecting all dogs and puppies in kennels, shutting down bad actors and puppy mills, keeps dangerous dogs monitored and off the street, and our communities safe.